A Saturation-Based Optimal Velocity Model for Traffic Flow Dynamics: Jerk in the OVM and Hybrid OVD Model

-\paragraph{Note} Near equilibrium both models behave similarly: jerk changes sign depending on whether $v$ is above or below $V$.
-Globally, however, the OVM jerk grows linearly without bound as $|v-V|$ increases, while the Hybrid jerk is bounded within the realistic range $0 \leq v \leq V$ but grows cubically for $v>V$.
-This overspeed behavior is discussed as a modeling limitation in Section~\ref{sec:limitations}.
+Near equilibrium, both models behave similarly: the sign of jerk indicates whether $v$ is above or below $V$.
+Globally, however, their behaviors differ markedly.
+The OVM jerk grows linearly and without bound as $|v-V|$ increases, whereas the Hybrid jerk is bounded for $0\le v\le V$ and only grows under overspeed ($v>V$).

+A full comparison of the jerk laws, including plots, is now presented in the main text (Fig.~\ref{fig:ovm-hybrid-jerk}; Sec.~\ref{sec:local}).
+Here we note only that the overspeed cubic growth is a consequence of the symmetric quadratic saturation law; its implications and possible remedies are discussed in Sec.~\ref{sec:limitations}.